 Variable annuities are long-term investments and have limitations on when you can withdraw money.
 They generally permit you to make one withdrawal each year.
 However, if the withdrawals are taken during the “surrender period” – the time during which a surrender charge applies – that charge will have to be paid upon withdrawal.
 The surrender period can last as long as 10 years.
 Once it expires, withdrawals can be made without incurring the charge.

 The Benefits of Variable Annuities

-Minimum rate guarantee.
-This is a rider that can be added to your variable annuity for an extra fee, that will ensure that you receive a minimum rate of return, even if the sub-accounts within your plan experience a loss.
-You can also add a similar rider that will provide a guaranteed minimum payout rate for when you begin making withdrawals.
+Minimum Rate Guarantee.
+This is a rider that can be added to your variable annuity for an extra fee, which will ensure that you receive a minimum rate of return, even if the sub-accounts within your plan experience a loss.
+You can also add a similar rider that will provide a guaranteed minimum payout rate when you begin making withdrawals.
 It similarly guarantees your payments despite a poor performance by the sub-accounts.
 Both riders are available with some variable annuities, but not all.

-Income tax deferral.
+Income Tax Deferral.
 As is the case with all annuities, though your contributions to the plan are not tax-deductible, the investment earnings within the plan are.
 That means that your variable annuity can grow from inception to retirement without any concern for tax consequences.
-And as is the case with all tax-deferred retirement accounts, any withdrawals made before you turn age 59 1/2 will be subject to ordinary income tax and the IRS early withdrawal penalty of 10%.
+As is the case with all tax-deferred retirement accounts, any withdrawals made before you turn age 59 1/2 will be subject to ordinary income tax and the IRS early withdrawal penalty of 10%.

-Protection from creditors.
-In some states annuities are protected from the claims of creditors.
-If you are an occupation that is subject to the lawsuits – such as the medical profession – annuities, including variable annuities, can protect the assets within them from creditor claims.
+Protection From Creditors.
+In some states, annuities are protected from the claims of creditors.
+If you are an occupation that is subject to lawsuits – such as the medical profession – annuities, including variable annuities, can protect the assets within them from creditor claims.

 Are Variable Annuities FDIC Insured?